hydroframe/subsettools/docs/getting_started.md

 In this section you can find a collection of example workflows using the subsettools API.

 The current list of example notebooks is given below.
-A more detailed explanation of each notebook and how it should be used can be found in the Example notebooks tab at the Read the Docs link above.
+A more detailed explanation of each notebook and how it should be used can be found in the Example notebooks tab.

 *Note: Only CONUS1 examples are currently being supported, but CONUS2 examples will be added in the future.*